schmidtchristopher1/heartbeatersBE/BackEnd/README.md

 ### Accessing Swagger Documentation

+> Note: Swagger documentation is currently not functioning and will be fixed in a future update.

-Swagger documentation is available at `/apidocs` by default:
+Swagger documentation will be available at `/apidocs` by default:

 - **Development**: [http://127.0.0.1:5000/apidocs](http://127.0.0.1:5000/apidocs)
 - **Production**: Replace `127.0.0.1:5000` with your production domain.

-## Project Structure and Explanation

 ### Configurations (`config.py`)